tomzx/blog.tomrochette.com-content/agi/books/jeff-hawkins-on-intelligence/article.md

 * By collapsing predictable sequences into "named objects" at each region in our hierarchy, we achieve more and more stability the higher we go.
 This creates invariant representations (named objects do not need to have a "name", but to be uniquely identified though an integer for instance)
 * A hierarchy of nested sequences allows the sharing and reuse of lower-level objects
 * The way you memorize sequences and represent them by name as information goes up and down your cortical hierarchy may remind you of the hierarchy of military command
-* Recognizing any sequence would be impossible if you have not first classifing each item
+* Recognizing any sequence would be impossible if you have not first classifying each item
 * Classification and sequence formation are both necessary to create invariant representations, and each region of the cortex does them
 * Context of known sequences can be used to resolve ambiguity
 * An invariant representation in any region of the cortex can be turned into a detailed prediction of how it will appear on your senses by propagating the pattern down the hierarchy